dc-js/dc.graph.js/README.md

 * integrates with [dc.js](http://dc-js.github.io/dc.js/) and [crossfilter](http://crossfilter.github.io/crossfilter/)
 * experimental 3D mode using WebGL, with a novel 2.5D layered force directed layout

-Many [examples are on github.io](http://dc-js.github.io/dc.graph.js), some of which allow you to display or explore your own graph data.
-No data is uploaded to any server - this is a pure JS client library.

 dc.graph.js is mostly by Gordon Woodhull (although contributions are welcome if they make sense and don't break things).
 I also maintain [dc.js](https://github.com/dc-js/dc.js) and [RCloud](https://github.com/att/rcloud).